cameldjoulako/fintrack/README.md

 ## Contributing

-This project is built and maintained by [Camel](https://linkedin.com/in/your-profile), Software Architect and founder of [Aroolia](https://aroolia.com).
+This project is built and maintained by [Camel Djoulako](https://linkedin.com/in/cameldjoulako), Software Architect and founder of [Aroolia](https://aroolia.com).

 All commits follow Conventional Commits.
 All changes go through a Pull Request.